justinireland/node-pbwidget/README.md

 ```

 ## Widget Setup
-Make sure your PB project is running.
+Make sure your PB project and PB Widget are running.
+Connect the widget to the PB project.

-Run the widget in /widget/PB Widget Server/.
-Make sure it is connected to your PB Manager.

-The default listening port is 1337.
-You can change that in the Connection Manager but be sure to reset the connection ID to 1.
+In the Widget menu select Tools - Remoting.
+Set the TCP Server port to 1337 (or whatever port you prefer) and Enable.
+This will listen for commands coming from the Nod.js server.

 ## Usage